-You are cordially invited to attend the Annual Meeting of Stockholders of Monster Beverage Corporation (the "Company") to be held on Tuesday, June 14, 2022 at 2:30 p.m. local time (the "Annual Meeting").
-Similar to last year, in light of the public health impact of the novel coronavirus (COVID-19) pandemic, we will conduct our Annual Meeting exclusively as a virtual meeting via live webcast.
+You are cordially invited to attend the Annual Meeting of Stockholders of Monster Beverage Corporation (the "Company") to be held on Thursday, June 22, 2023 at 2:30 p.m. local time (the "Annual Meeting").
+Similar to last year, we will conduct our Annual Meeting exclusively as a virtual meeting via live webcast.
 You will not be able to attend the Annual Meeting in person.
-We believe that a virtual meeting will provide meaningful stockholder access and participation and also protect the health and safety of the Company's stockholders, employees and other stakeholders.
+We believe that a virtual meeting will provide meaningful stockholder access and participation.
 During the virtual meeting, you may ask questions and will be able to vote your shares electronically.
-Stockholders can access the Annual Meeting by visiting: www.virtualshareholdermeeting.com/MNST2022.
+Stockholders can access the Annual Meeting by visiting: www.virtualshareholdermeeting.com/MNST2023.
 This proxy is solicited on behalf of the Board of Directors of the Company.